arvinsingla/dero-wallet-docker/README.md

 # Dero Wallet CLI docker container

-A simple docker container for the dero wallet cli
+Unofficial simple docker container for the dero wallet cli

 When I say simple, I mean simple.
 All this docker container does is pull the most recently released binary and pass along whatever dero-wallet-cli commands you want and executes them against the binary.